30×30 Health Systems Initiative Commitment Makers

 The Zimbabwe Association of Church-Related Hospitals (ZACH) commits to:

-• Expand Diabetes Type 2 program through purchase of medicines and equipment, IEC/community education and awareness materials and health promotion sessions, and training health personnel.
+• Expand the Diabetes Type 2 program through the purchase of medicines and equipment, IEC/community education and awareness materials and health promotion sessions, and training health personnel.
 This is currently in eight provinces, with the hope to expand to Mash East Province, which has nine districts.

 • Visual Inspection with Acetic Acid and Camera (VIAC): Currently working to detect and prevent cervical cancer in women ages 30-50 years old in 11 districts.
-There is a phased expansion to scale-up the program in four more districts at a time to meet demand.
+There is a phased expansion to scale up the program in four more districts at a time to meet demand.

-• WASH Program: Currently in six hospitals, with a need to expand nationally to upgrade incinerators, improve waste management systems, ensure availability of protective clothing and detergents, water tanks and treatment, and training in infection control and cross infection avoidance at hospitals.
+• WASH Program: Currently in six hospitals, with a need to expand nationally to upgrade incinerators, improve waste management systems, ensure availability of protective clothing and detergents, water tanks and treatment, and training in infection control and cross-infection avoidance at hospitals.

 • Leadership and Governance: All mission health facilities need leadership development.
 ZACH would like to have regional capacity exercises each year for mission health leadership to ensure governance structures and how they shape the role and expectations of the leadership; help prepare leaders to anticipate and lead change; and strengthen the role of leadership in shaping public policy and the implications amid new and emerging challenges of leaders across all sectors.